Denise Huxtable: Impact and legacy

-Elle included Denise in an article recognizing "The 50 Best Dressed Women on TV".
-Unranked, Glamour featured the character among "The 9 Best Dressed TV Characters Of All Time", with author Tracey Lomrantz Lester dubbing her "the best dressed kid on The Cosby Show".
-Essence considers her to be among "TV's Best-Dressed Characters", while Harper's Bazaar recognized her for having one of "The 15 Most Iconic TV Wardrobes".
-BuzzFeed ranked Denise the most fashionable television character of the 1990s, crowning her the "undisputed style icon of the '80s and '90s".
-StyleCaster ranked Denise eighth on their countdown of "The 50 Most Stylish TV Characters Of All Time", writing, "Few TV characters have been as fearless when it comes to fashion as The Cosby Show Denise Huxtable ... we'll forver (sic) be in awe of Denise's style."
-HelloGiggles placed Denise at number four on the website's ranking of "17 TV Moms We Would Totally Borrow Clothes From"; author Sophia Elias declared, "Denise Huxtable may very well go down as one of the most stylish characters in television history" and "boho-chic executed to perfection."
-Marie Claire included Denise at number six on their "15 Female TV Characters That Have Incredible Hair" ranking.
+Several publications have ranked Denise among the best-dressed characters on television, including Elle, Glamour, Essence, StyleCaster, Vibe, and Harper's Bazaar.
+In 2017, the same magazine declared her one of the 50 most stylish fictional characters of all-time.
+HuffPost described Denise as the sixth most fashionable teenager across film and television, writing that "Everyone in the world still wants to be Denise".
+BuzzFeed ranked Denise the most fashionable television character of the 1990s, describing her as "undisputed style icon of the '80s and '90s".
+Sophia Elias of HelloGiggles said she "may very well go down as one of the most stylish characters in television history".
+Entertainment Weekly said Denise had third most iconic television hairstyle, and Marie Claire included Denise at number six on their "15 Female TV Characters That Have Incredible Hair" ranking.
 HelloGiggles featured her among "The Best Beauty Looks From Your Fave '90s Characters", with author Farah Prince dubbing her the "one person from the '90s I wanted to emulate the most" while complimenting praising her sparse use of makeup.
-Refinery29 crowned Denise one of their "favorite '80s fashion heroes", calling her a constant source of "inspiration (and hairspiration)."
+Refinery29 crowned Denise one of their "favorite '80s fashion heroes", calling her a constant source of "inspiration (and hairspiration)".
 Glamour ranked Bonet among the best style icons of the decade, describing her as "he most beautiful and wholesome girl on TV" at the time.